kontainapp/km/cloud/k8s/knative/README.md

 kubectl get ksvc

 # Use curl to test in this way:
-curl -H "Host: helloworld-go.default.example.com" http://192.168.39.228:32198
+curl -H "Host: kontain-helloworld-nodejs.default.example.com" http://192.168.39.228:32198
 ```

 Using curl is a workaround to setting up a real DNS for the services.
 The
 instruction is
 [here](https://knative.dev/docs/install/any-kubernetes-cluster/) under
 `configure DNS` section.
+You can also use the xio.ip magic DNS.
+Instruction
+under the same doc.

 ### Notes:
 1. Knative uses service mesh for configuring network, and this means sidecar
 pattern.
 2. Volume mount is disallowed except for configmaps and secrets.
 Specifically, hostPath is disallowed for knative.
-This is also the reason I’m
-using `testenv-python-fedora` instead of `runenv-python` images.
-For now, we
+For now, we need to package
-need to package km inside the docker container.
+km inside the docker container.
 3. Device plugin works out of box, so that’s good.